tower1ight/World/Misc/C.04.10.md

    # Impressions
    - comabt went loooooong,
-   - once again I feel that a mo0re narated combat would have been better, telegraphing the moment with the rotbeast was great, do more of that
+   - once again I feel that a mo0re narated combat would have been better, telegraphing the moment with the rotbeast was great, do more of that, mini objectives
+   -